ntemposd/babyweeks/README.md

 # Babyweeks

-Babyweeks is a React app designed to help users track their baby's development milestones by calculating the number of weeks since a given birthdate and providing relevant insights.
-The idea started back in 2022 using PyScript and transitioned to React in early 2025.
+Babyweeks is a React app designed to help users track their baby's development milestones by calculating the number of weeks since a given birthdate.
+It started back in 2021 using PyScript and transitioned to React in early 2025.
 The app is hosted on GitHub Pages.

-## Features
+## What a user can do

 - Input a birthdate to calculate the weeks since birth.
-- View developmental milestones content for specific week ranges.
+- View developmental milestones content for a baby's first year.
-- Navigate through transitions using a simple and intuitive interface.

 ---